Matthew-Hurrell/labyrinth-of-riddles/README.md

 ## Media

 * The Labyrinth of Riddles ASCII word-art title is a font called ANSI Shadow from [Patorjk](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
+* The data model flowchart used in this readme was designed using [Draw.io](https://www.draw.io)

 [Back to top](<#contents>)